Johnson Automatics Manufacturing Company During World War Two

 have been able to obtain a few weapons from the Dutch order, they would

-four contracts in 1942 with the Johnson Automatic Cranston, RI and
+four contracts for gun barrels, rifles, and guns to the Johnson Automatic Cranston, RI and

 Army Ordnance was not interested in the M1941 Johnson rifle for American